Skip to content

 • you do not need sivtr to know the original command.

-For commands that write important output to stderr, redirect it:
+For commands that write important output to stderr, redirect stderr to stdout:

 Terminal window